fikusz/Balazstro/README.md

 A simplifed version of Balatro.
 Balazstro is an old work in progress project.

-the readme is work in progress
+the readme is not finished yet